bioidiap/bob.db.ijba/doc/guide.rst

 How to build the database?
 --------------------------

-  To build the database file, run the following command (go for a long coffee after is recommended!!):
+  To build and download the database run the following command (go for a long coffee after is recommended!!):

 .. code-block:: bash

-    ./bin/bob_dbmanage.py ijba create --directory <Original database directory>
+    python bootstrap-buildout.py
+    ./bin/buildout
+    ./bin/bob_dbmanage.py ijba download #The database file is too big, so it is not possible to upload on pypi

 The Database Protocols